webcomics/dosage/doc/README.txt

 Adult content
 --------------
 Some comics contain adult content.
-They can only be downloaded by using the --adult option, thereby confirming that the user is of age.
+They can only be downloaded by using the --adult option, which confirms that you are old enough to view those comics.

 Usage
 ------